1989 The Winston

 The 1989 edition of The Winston was a stock car racing competition that took place on May 21, 1989.
 Held at Charlotte Motor Speedway in Concord, North Carolina, the 135-lap race was an exhibition race in the 1989 NASCAR Winston Cup Series.
 Terry Labonte of Junior Johnson & Associates won the pole, but it was Rusty Wallace of Blue Max Racing who led the most laps (69) and won the race to collect US$240,000 after spinning Darrell Waltrip of Hendrick Motorsports out before the final lap.

 Background

 The Winston was open to race winners from last season through the 1989 Winston 500 at Talladega Superspeedway.
+The winner of The Winston Open advanced to complete the starting grid.
 Because the field did not meet the minimum requirement of 19 cars, the remaining spots were awarded to the most recent winning drivers prior to the 1988 season.